d4az/rock-paper-scissors-game/README.md

 # rock-paper-scissors-game

-This is A Basic Javascript Rock Paper Sissors game usig Vanila Javascript.
+This is A Basic Javascript Rock Paper Sissors game usig Vanila Javascript